Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: BACKGROUND and INTRODUCTION

-Experimental systems are finite disordered nanowires, which may not be in the pristine long wire limit at all.
+Experimental systems are finite disordered nanowires, which may not be in the pristine long wire limit at all, and a serious problem is that there is no \textit{a priori} way of knowing if the conditions $L\gg\xi$, $\Delta\gg\sigma$ are satisfied in a given sample through any single direct measurement.
 There is no \textit{a priori} way of determining whether the topology in a real system can even be defined, since the overlap between the end MZM is unknown and undetermined experimentally.
-In Ref.~\cite{dassarma2016how}, TI is generalized from a binary $\mathbb{Z}_2$ index to a continuous variable to accommodate realistic finite wires.
+In Ref.~\cite{dassarma2016how}, TI is generalized from a binary $\mathbb{Z}_2$ index (specifically $\pm 1$, with the TQPT being the zero value of the TI) to a continuous variable to accommodate realistic finite wires.
 In fact, recent theoretical work~\cite{dassarma2023spectral,dassarma2023density,pan2024disordered,day2025identifying} shows that in realistic wires currently being used even in the best experimental systems~\cite{microsoftquantum2023inasal}, the TI calculations are at best inconclusive since there could be many low-energy ABS along the wire in addition to any end-localized modes, and the TI may produce misleading conclusions simply because the topological invariants are designed only to detect the presence of TQPT in the long pristine limit, and they may not work in realistic wires because of their finite length and finite disorder.
 Since experimental tunneling spectroscopy has not yet seen the predicted robust conductance quantization, it remains unclear if the nanowires are topological or not, although a recent experiment has seen some signatures for the putative necessary conditions, i.e., ZBCP in local tunneling from both ends and gap closing/reopening in nonlocal tunneling from both ends.
-The extracted topological gap is, however, rather small ($\sim$ 10--30 $\mu$eV), and the topological regime in the experimental parameter space of gate voltage--magnetic field is rather patchy and small.
+The extracted topological gap is, however, rather small ($\sim$ 10--30 $\mu$eV), and the topological regime in the experimental parameter space of gate voltage--magnetic field is rather patchy and small.~\cite{microsoftquantum2023inasal}